Theodore Newton Vail: Other accomplishments

-Vail founded the Vermont School of Agriculture in 1910 in Lyndon, Vermont.
-This was subsequently merged into a preparatory school, Lyndon Institute.
+In 1910, Vail founded the Vermont School of Agriculture in Lyndon, Vermont, which was subsequently merged into Lyndon Institute, a preparatory school.

-He acquired the scientific book collection of George Edward Dering in 1911 and presented it to the library of Massachusetts Institute of Technology.
+Vail acquired the scientific book collection of George Edward Dering in 1911 and presented it to the library of Massachusetts Institute of Technology.
 The Vail Collection covers topics including "electricity, magnetism, lighter-than-air travel, animal magnetism" and others.

-Vail co-founded Junior Achievement in 1919.
+Vail also co-founded Junior Achievement in 1919.